glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/06-client-server/client-server.md

 The interaction between client and server is done in a specific protocol.
 They are specific rules and format that controls how the two should exchange data.
 Typically, we are only concerned with the application-level protocol.

-The examples are :
+The examples are:

-- **[HTTP/HTTPS](/computer-networking/http-https)** : HTTP is a protocol used for communication between web browsers (clients) and web servers.
+- **[HTTP/HTTPS](/computer-networking/http-https)**: HTTP is a protocol used for communication between web browsers (clients) and web servers.
 HTTPS is the secure version of HTTP that adds encryption and authentication using [SSL/TLS protocols](/computer-networking/network-encryption#ssltls).
-- **[FTP](/computer-networking/ftp)** : FTP is a protocol used for transferring files between a client and a server.
+- **[FTP](/computer-networking/ftp)**: FTP is a protocol used for transferring files between a client and a server.
 The protocol will specify commands, which are used for file operations such as uploading, downloading, renaming, and deleting files on a remote server.
-- **[SMTP](/computer-networking/email-protocol#smtp)** : SMTP is a protocol for sending email messages between clients and servers.
+- **[SMTP](/computer-networking/email-protocol#smtp)**: SMTP is a protocol for sending email messages between clients and servers.
 It provides a set of commands and responses for the transfer of email across networks.

-For example, the HTTP protocol specify that the client (web browser) must send a request consisting :
+For example, the HTTP protocol specify that the client (web browser) must send a request consisting:

-- **Request Line** : Specify the HTTP method, which specifies our desired action of requesting, target URL or resource, and HTTP version.
+- **Request Line**: Specify the HTTP method, which specifies our desired action of requesting, target URL or resource, and HTTP version.
-- **Headers** : Provide additional information about the request, such as content type, authentication credentials, or cookies.
+- **Headers**: Provide additional information about the request, such as content type, authentication credentials, or cookies.
-- **Body (optional)** : If we are sending data to the server (e.g., submitting a form), they are sent along with the request.
+- **Body (optional)**: If we are sending data to the server (e.g., submitting a form), they are sent along with the request.

-The server that responses to the request must also follow the format rules :
+The server that responses to the request must also follow the format rules:

-- **Status Line** : Includes the HTTP version, a three-digit status code indicating the result of the request (e.g., 200 for OK, 404 for Not Found), and a brief status message.
+- **Status Line**: Includes the HTTP version, a three-digit status code indicating the result of the request (e.g., 200 for OK, 404 for Not Found), and a brief status message.
-- **Headers** : Additional information about the response, such as content type (specify what type of data is returned), caching directives, or authentication challenges.
+- **Headers**: Additional information about the response, such as content type (specify what type of data is returned), caching directives, or authentication challenges.
-- **Body (optional)** : Contains the requested resource or additional data sent as part of the response.
+- **Body (optional)**: Contains the requested resource or additional data sent as part of the response.

-Here are a simple HTTP request and its response :
+Here are a simple HTTP request and its response:

 ```http
 GET /example-page HTTP/1.1